anonyco/SPromiseMeSpeedJS/README.md

 ```

 # Benchmarks
-If your a sensible guy like myself then you shouldn't take my word for the speed of PromiseMeSpeed.
-Rather, take the word of theese benchmarks:
+If you are a sensible guy like me, then you shouldn't take my word for the speed of PromiseMeSpeed.
+Rather, take the word of these benchmarks:

 ### Casual Promising
-Benchmark Code (runned in the console at https://cdnjs.cloudflare.com/ajax/libs/bluebird/2.11.0/bluebird.min.js)
+Benchmark Code (executed in the console at https://cdnjs.cloudflare.com/ajax/libs/bluebird/2.11.0/bluebird.min.js)
 ```Javascript
 (async function(){
 	"use strict";